aosabook/500lines/blockcode/blockcode.markdown

 ### The Nature of Scripts

 A Blockcode script, like a script in any language (whether block- or text-based), is a sequence of operations to be followed.
 In the case of Blockcode the script consists of HTML elements which are iterated over, and which are each associated with a particular JavaScript function which will be run when that block's turn comes.
-Some blocks can contain (and are responsible for running) other blocks, and some blocks can contain numeric values which are passed to the JavaScript functions as arguments.
+Some blocks can contain (and are responsible for running) other blocks, and some blocks can contain numeric arguments which are passed to the functions.

 In most (text-based) languages, a script goes through several stages: a lexer converts the text into recognized tokens, a parser organizes the tokens into an abstract syntax tree, then depending on the language the program may be compiled into machine code or fed into an interpreter.
 That's a simplification; there can be more steps.
 For Blockcode, the layout of the blocks in the script area already represents our abstract syntax tree, so we don't have to go through the lexing and parsing stages.
 We use the Visitor pattern to iterate over those blocks and call predefined JavaScript functions associated with each block to run the program.